iMissile/Self.Writing/Notes/DataScience_notes.md

 - Slack tools
 	- [Slack Deletron](https://www.slackdeletron.com/).
 Delete and manage files from your Slack Workspace!
 	- [How To Delete all Slack Files to Manage Disk Space](https://www.techjunkie.com/delete-all-slack-files/)
+- COOL!
+A second brain, for you, forever.
+[Obsidian](https://obsidian.md/) is a powerful knowledge base on top of a local folder of plain text Markdown files.

 ## Google Sites
 - Копируем сайты.
 Copy Sites[Download HTTrack Website Copier 3.49-2](http://www.httrack.com/page/2/)